-56. Risk management and internal control are acknowledged as integral parts of the Council's performance management framework and crucial to the achievement of objectives.
+58. Risk management and internal control are acknowledged as integral parts of the Council's performance management framework and crucial to the achievement of objectives.
 To reflect this, internal audit continuously reviews risks with reference to strategic objectives, and a register of strategic risks is compiled linking each item to the relevant strategic objective.
+Internal audit progress updates were provided to Audit Committee in June, September and November 2017, and in March 2018.